2014 Short Term Capital Gains are taxed as “ordinary” income

-Capital gains tax 2013 changes mostly effects individuals earning an income of $450,0001 and over.
+As of 2013, individuals earning an income of $450,0001 and over saw an increase in the capital gains tax rate.
 For this group, long term capital gains tax rate jumped from 15% to 20% while the short term 2013 capital gains tax rates increased by 4.6%.
-In 2012, the short term capital gains tax rate was 35%.
-The current year short-term rate is 39.6%.

 What are short term capital gains?